 Birthday parties can be scheduled through our Group Tours office.
 Call 718.817.8687 for more information.

-For information on specialty photography, commercial photography, and commercial video shoots, visit Photo/Film Shoots and fill out a permit request form pertaining to your specific project.
-Alternatively, you may contact the Marketing Department at 718.817.8942 or via e-mail.
+- Commercial photography or filming is prohibited without the express written permission of NYBG’s Marketing & Communications department.
+For information, visit Photo/Film Shoots and fill out a permit request form pertaining to your specific project.
+Alternatively, you may contact us at 718.817.8942 or via e-mail.